ILT-ITMO/LaserWeldMonitor/README.md

 ## License

-This project is protected under the Not found any License.
-For more details, refer to the [LICENSE](https://github.com/ILT-ITMO/LaserWeldMonitor/blob/main/) file.
+This project is protected under the BSD-3-Clause license.
+For more details, refer to the [LICENSE]([https://github.com/ILT-ITMO/LaserWeldMonitor/LICE](https://github.com/ILT-ITMO/LaserWeldMonitor/blob/main/LICENSE)) file.

 ---